 The courts have defined hours worked as all the time an employee "is necessarily required to be on the employer's premises, on duty, or at a prescribed workplace" when the time is spent for the benefit of the employer.
-Anderson v.
-Mt.
-Clemens Pottery Co., 328 U.S. 680 (1946).
 Using this test, courts have established that pre-work and post-work activities are compensable if they are an "integral" and "indispensable" part of the employee's principal activities.
 If the pre-work and post-work time is "insubstantial and insignificant," it falls within the de minimis exception and need not be included as hours worked.
-E.g., Reich v.
-Monfort, Inc., 144 F.3d 1329 (10th Cir.
-1998).